SnehaBrataGhosh/Travel-Management-System/README.md

-This project was used in ci/cd project.
+This is travel management system project and was used in ci/cd project.